dexplo/jupyter_to_medium/docs/index.md

 After installation, open the notebook you wish to publish and select the option `File -> Deploy as -> Medium Post`

 ![png](images/menu_option.png)

+!!! note
+    The extension should be automatically activated in your notebook, but if the above command is not found, run the following from your command line.

+    `jupyter bundlerextension enable --py jupyter_to_medium._bundler --sys-prefix`

 A new browser tab will open with a short form that needs to be completed.